cnikoro/prosper_loan_eda/README.md

 ## Dataset

 The dataset used for this investigation is the Prosper loan dataset retrieved from Udacity.
-It comprises 113937 observations and 81 variables which comprises both qualitative and quantitative variables.
+It comprises 113,937 observations and 81 variables which comprises both qualitative and quantitative variables.

 I only considered loans that were either completed, defaulted, or charged-off.
 Apart from the main variable of interest, `LoanStatus`, others explored in this investigation are: `LoanOriginalAmount`, `LP_CustomerPrincipalPayments`,`BorrowerAPR`, `LP_InterestandFees`, `Term`, `LoanCurrentDaysDelinquent`, `EmploymentStatus`, `ListingCategory (numeric)`, and `TotalProsperLoans`.

 `EmploymentStatus` variable comprises of "Not employed", "Full-time", "Part-time", "Retired", "Employed", "Self-employed", "Other", and "Not available" categories.
 For this investigation, I only considered records whose employment status are known.
 Therefore, records with an "Other" or "Not available" status where not considered.
-Also, since it is safe to assume that borrowers with a "Full-time" and "Part-time" status have an employer, I merged them with those whose status is "Employed".
+Furthermore, since it is safe to assume that borrowers with a "Full-time" and "Part-time" status have an employer, I merged them with those whose status is "Employed".
 Consequently, the categories of employment status considered are "Not employed", "Self-employed", "Employed", and "Retired".

+After performing the above wrangling process, I was left with 46,688 records which was explored for this investigation.

 ## Summary of Findings